I hope you’ve found my blog, handouts, and activity ideas helpful. Here are more great resources on the web for childbirth educators:

-- Science and Sensibility – a Lamaze blog for birth educators, offers “Brilliant Activities for Birth Educators”, reviews of current research, the Welcoming All Families series about serving diverse people, and more.
+- Connecting the Dots, formerly Science and Sensibility – a Lamaze blog for birth educators, offers “Brilliant Activities for Birth Educators”, reviews of current research, the Welcoming All Families series about serving diverse people, and more.
 Edited by my colleague, Sharon Muza.

 - Penny Simkin’s website – from my colleague and co-author.
 Includes some helpful articles and handouts, including her comfort in labor booklet and the win-win birth plan.